 What if, despite your best efforts, you do find yourself with a sore back?
 Brewer says new mothers can take acetaminophen for the pain and use ice packs followed by heating pads.
 Massage is also recommended.

 But the most important tip?
-Don’t rest your back, at least not for more than half an hour or so (except when you sleep, of course).
+Don’t rest your back, at least not for more than half an hour (except when you sleep).
 “Lying down and resting does feel good,” she admits, “but in the long run, it is better to work through the pain.”

-When back pain is a sign of something serious Most back pain in new mothers simply means they’ve strained or pulled the muscles, but in some cases back pain can signal more serious problems.
+Most back pain in new mothers simply means they’ve strained or pulled the muscles, but in some cases, back pain can signal more serious problems.
 Ottawa family physician Monica Brewer advises new mothers to contact their doctor if they have back pain with any of these symptoms: